 Road safety research reports

-The Department of Transport and Main Roads conducts and manages road safety research projects and activities to support road safety policy development and the evaluation of road safety initiatives.
-Research, data and innovation are supporting action areas for the Safer Roads, Safer Queensland: Queensland's Road Safety Action Plan 2015-17.
+The department conducts and manages road safety research projects and activities to support road safety policy development and the evaluation of road safety initiatives.

 Below are the reports for projects investigating the following topics:

 - Evaluation of the Queensland Road Safety Strategy

 - Evaluation of the Camera Detected Offence Program

 - Traffic speed trends on Queensland roads

 A framework, developed by Monash University Accident Research Centre in 2004, provides a way to measure and examine the goals, objectives, strategies, programs/plans and actions of the Road Safety Strategy using a 4-tier structure - the GOSPA framework.

 The department commissioned the Queensland University of Technology's Centre for Accident Research and Road Safety – Queensland (CARRS-Q) to develop an evaluation framework for the Queensland Road Safety Strategy 2015-2021, based on GOSPA.